I Am Eleven: Release

 The global premiere of I Am Eleven occurred at the 2011 Melbourne International Film Festival (MIFF), where the film also received the People's Choice Award.
-Following its official release in July 2012, the documentary was screened at 22 cinemas around Australia, from 2012 to 2013, and played for a record breaking 26 weeks at Melbourne, Australia’s Cinema Nova venue.
+Following its official release in July 2012, the documentary was screened at 22 cinemas around Australia from 2012 to 2013, and played for a record-breaking 26 weeks at Cinema Nova in Melbourne.
 The film was featured as part of the 2014 Portland Children's Film Festival that was held in early April in the American city of Portland, Maine.

 Following a very successful theatrical run in Australia, Proud Mother Pictures independently launched the film in US cinemas in September 2014.

 The "On Demand" rights for the film was acquired by the Gathr Films company in early June 2014.
 Gathr were due to commence distributing the film through its "Theatrical On Demand" platform in August 2014.

 Critical reception

 Following a screening in Perth, Australia, Alexander Dermer wrote in a review for the Weekend Notes: "Some of what the kids say can be immensely thought provoking and at other times downright hilarious, however I Am Eleven thoroughly manages to keep you entertained either way.
 This film achieves what it sets out to do and more."
 Dermer also identified what he perceived as "odd moments of slow pacing and sidestepped direction", but concludes that the film is a "must see for everyone".

 Writing for Meld, a publication for international students that is based in Melbourne, Australia, Hieu Chau stated in an April 2013 review: "It offers up an engaging look at how children of different cultural backgrounds grow up in the world that they inhabit today ... it’s a stunning and successful effort for the documentary, especially when one considers that it had very little funding and no distributor."

 The documentary was identified as a New York Times "Critics' Pic" in Neil Genzlinger's September 2014 review, in which he explains: "The project could easily have seemed like a smarmy Nickelodeon special or some variant of Kids Say the Darndest Things, but Ms. Bailey’s willingness to let the children talk and to let the viewer impose broader meaning elevates it."